 These steps apply to both the traditional China program and China Waiting Children Program, though the latter has a few additional steps.

 - Submit an adoption application to Barker.

-- Complete the parent education including pre-adoption group training and/or the PRIDE training, the online training and the home study.
+- Complete the parent education, including pre-adoption group training and international group training, and the home study.